 Where is Self-Driving Technology Headed?

-With consistent advancement, the Department of Transportation is on track for fully automated vehicles to be available by 2025.
+According to a San Antonio car accident attorney, the Department of Transportation is on track for fully automated vehicles to be available by 2025.
 This would mean completely automated safety features and autopilot designed for highway driving, making a fully engaged driver obsolete.
 While 2025 doesn’t feel very distant into the future, it’s difficult to comprehend that autonomous technology is already so developed.

 As these tests and technological advancements continue, questions begin to arise about whether states are doing enough to protect other drivers and pedestrians.
 The operations have been uniquely self-governed by the associations developing autonomous technology, leaving room for accidents while limiting the ability to punish fatal errors.
 Our technological revolution will be forced to pave the way for a new type of policing, however it may be forced to come retroactively.
 Regardless the laws that are born from autonomous technology will likely provide the groundwork for further advancements in years to come.